Step1- Set your indicators

 So in ESB, you have no restraint about your desired indicators.
 Many types of indicators are supported.
 And you can make the unsupported ones by yourself.
 Many of the builders in the market aren’t capable of supporting lots of the indicators we have supported here.

-Name: Keep in mind when you want to set an indicator you have to choose a name for it, this name can only be any alphabet letter, lower or uppercase, numbers and underline sign.
+Name: Keep in mind when you want to set an indicator you have to choose a name for it, this name can only be any alphabet letter, lower or uppercase, numbers, and the underline sign.
 It must start with a letter and shouldn’t be a keyword for example ‘IsAbove’ or ‘CrossUp’ are forbidden to be an indicator name.

 You can also determine the currency pair for any indicator you’ve defined and thus you can work with more than one pair at a time.
-But if you leave it empty it automatically works on the pair that the expert is working on, and in the backtest, it works on your selected currency pair.
+But if you leave it empty, it automatically works on the pair that the expert is working on, and in the backtest, it works on your selected currency pair.

 Shift: This is the number of candles that you need its indicator value and must not be confused with indicator shift.
 If indicator needs shift it can be set by parameters.
 We consider the shift number of current candle zero.
 The previous candle with shift number 1 the one before that 2 then 3 and so on.